-Asking questions is important, even when everything seems clear, because in some cases we can find that one person means X and the other Y. Both sides are absolutely sure they understood each other, but only by asking questions and getting answers can we confirm our understanding.
+Asking questions is important, even when everything seems clear because we can find that one person means X and the other means Y. Both sides are absolutely sure they understood each other, but only by asking questions and getting answers can we confirm our understanding.

 When it comes to children:

-Successful leaders, inventors and entrepreneurs, aren't afraid to speak their minds and walk their own path, even if it's not acceptable to those around them.
+Successful leaders, inventors, and entrepreneurs aren't afraid to speak their minds and walk their own path, even if it's not acceptable to those around them.

 Source: Wikipedia Asch conformity experiments

-* Benjamin Ze'ev Herzl, the visionary of the Jewish state - Everybody says I'm crazy, cause that's what I see, and I see one solution: Jewish exodus from Europe and the establishment of a Jewish state in their historic homeland."
+* Benjamin Ze'ev Herzl, the visionary of the Jewish state - "Everybody says I'm crazy, because that's what I see, and I see one solution: Jews exodus from Europe and the establishment of a Jewish state in their historic homeland."

-* Mario Levi - the founder of organic farming in Israel- said in an interview with Haaretz: It was not easy at first.
-When I first said the words, 'organic farming', people thought I was crazy
+* Mario Levi, the founder of organic agriculture in Israel, said in an interview with the Haaretz newspaper: "It was not easy at first.
+When I first said 'organic food,' people thought I was crazy."

-* Dr. David Harari, a pioneer programmer of UAVs (unmanned aerial vehicles) of Israel - said in an interview with Globes: When I started working on UAV program, at indoors, and the aerospace industry, people laughed at me and my crew.
-All that was towards the end of the '70s and most people did not believe in me, including members of the Board... at that time there were no drones anywhere and we had to make something from nothing.
-We were stubborn, despite getting laughed at, told us we were children playing with toys.
-Since then the UAV project has made significant success in the world.
+* Dr. David Harari, a pioneer programmer of UAVs (unmanned aerial vehicles) of Israel, said in an interview to Globes newspaper: "When I started working on the UAV program indoors and the aerospace industry, people laughed at my crew and me.
+All that was toward the end of the '70s and most people did not believe in me, including members of the board... at that time there were no drones anywhere, and we had to make something from nothing.
+We were stubborn, despite getting laughed at and being told we were children playing with toys.
+Since then, the UAV project has made significant success in the world."

 UAV Heron IAI

-* With the sale of Eden (Water company) Dan Naphtali wrote about the founder: In those days, people thought he was crazy.
-No one believed that Israelis will pay for a bottled water.
-And years later - there are other competitors who pay for good water, which has become a culture just like in Europe.
+* With the sale of MeyEden Company, Dan Naphtali wrote about its founder: "In those days, people thought he was crazy.
+No one believed that Israelis would pay for bottled water.
+And years later, there are other competitors, and paying for good water has become a culture, just as in Europe."